Travel Rule Protocol (TRP) Version 2.0 Published

 ● Introduces a solution to the “discoverability” problem based on the LNURL standard known from Bitcoin’s Lightning Network

 As a key contributor to the Travel Rule Protocol, we're happy to see the release of TRP 2.0.
-While version 1 of TRP was already fully compliant with the FATF Travel Rule recommendation, it had some known shortcomings regarding end-user experience.
+While version 1 of TRP was already fully compliant with the Financial Action Task Force (FATF) Travel Rule recommendation, it had some known shortcomings regarding end-user experience.
 We addressed those in version 2.0, building on existing open source standards.

 The 21 Analytics product will have built-in support for TRP 2.0 with our upcoming June release.